MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 # Create team flows (Preview) #

-Create a team flow by choosing others in your organization as owners.
+Create a team flow by adding others in your organization as owners.
 All owners of a team flow can perform these actions:

 - View the flow's history (that is, each run).
 - Manage the properties of the flow (for example, start or stop the flow, add owners or update credentials for a connection).